tallcoleman/heading-word-counter/readme.md

 # Heading Word Counter

-A Google Docs script for grant writers that gives a word count for the text beneath each heading in a document as long as the heading indicates a word limit.
+A Google Docs script for grant writers that gives a word count for the text beneath each heading if the heading indicates a word limit.

 ![](https://github.com/tallcoleman/heading-word-counter/blob/main/assets/example.png)

 ## Installation

-To use the script, you will have to add the script to your Google Doc.
+To use the script, you will have to add it to your Google Doc.
 The steps are as follows:

-1. Open the script editor (Tools > Script editor)
+1. Open the script editor from your Google Doc (Tools > Script editor).

-2. Copy the [script from this repository named headingwordcounter.gs](https://github.com/tallcoleman/heading-word-counter/blob/main/headingwordcounter.gs).
-Paste it into the script editor and then save the script using the menu at the top of the script editor.
-Once the script is saved, you can close the script editor tab.

-3. Use the reload button in your browser to reload the Google Docs page.
-After the document has fully loaded, you should see a new menu named "Word Count".

-4. Select Word Count > Update Word Counts to run the script for the first time.
+2. Copy the [headingwordcounter.gs script](https://github.com/tallcoleman/heading-word-counter/blob/main/headingwordcounter.gs), paste it into the script editor, and select 'Save'.

+3. At this point, it is also a good idea to rename the script project from 'Untitled project' to a name that is the same as or similar to your Google Doc.
+You can rename the project by selecting its name at the top of your screen.

+4. To the right of the icon is a function drop-down (it will probably say 'headingWordCount').
+Open this drop-down, select 'createTimeTrigger', and then select 'Run'.
+This will create a trigger to run the script every minute.

+5. Since this is the first time you are using the script, it will ask you for permissions.
 (If you are unfamiliar with Google Apps Script permissions, you can [read a short explainer below](#google-apps-script-permisions-why-does-google-say-this-script-is-unsafe).)

-You will have to authorize the script.
-After selecting "Continue", you will come to a screen that says "Google hasn't verified this app" (you may have to select your google account first).
+6. After selecting "Continue", you may come to a screen that says "Google hasn't verified this app".
+If you are presented with this screen, select "Advanced" at the bottom-left and then "Go to Untitled project (unsafe)".

-5. Select "Advanced" at the bottom-left and then "Go to Untitled project (unsafe)".
-On the following permissions screen, select "Allow".
+7. When you reach the permissions screen, select "Allow".

+8. Use the reload button in your browser to reload your Google Docs page.
+After the document has fully loaded again, you should see a new menu named "Word Count".

-6. The script should now be running, and will run when you use your document in the future.
-If you want to run it right away, select Word Count > Update Word Counts again.
+9. The script should now be fully installed.
+If you want to run it right away, select Word Count > Update Word Counts.

 ## Using the Script